 Click the ‘Add Domain’ button to create your addon domain …

-Your new addon domain is now set up …
+Your new addon domain will be created …

 Note: If you get an error message, make sure that your hosting setup allows you to set up addon domains …

 (Contact your web host if you get error messages)

 You can also remove addon domains using the cPanel Addon Domains function.